Yahoo says forged cookie attack accessed about 32M accounts

-Yahoo revealed Wednesday that about 32 million user accounts were accessed by hackers in the past two years using forged cookies that allowed them to log into their accounts without passwords.
+Yahoo has revealed that 32 million is the number of user accounts accessed in the past two years by hackers who used forged cookies to log in without a password.

-The company said in a regulatory filing that the attack is likely connected to the "same state-sponsored actor believed to be responsible for the 2014 [breach]," which resulted in the theft of user information from 500 million user accounts.
+The company said in a regulatory filing Wednesday that the attack is likely connected to the "same state-sponsored actor" thought to be behind a 2014 breach that resulted in the theft of user information from 500 million user accounts.

 "Based on the investigation, we believe an unauthorized third party accessed the company's proprietary code to learn how to forge certain cookies," Yahoo said in its annual filing to the Securities and Exchange Commission.
 The company went on to say that forged cookies have been invalidated to prevent further use on accounts.